-Obviously, doing this won't be possible for every sequence, so you'll need to learn some other ways to stack these sides.
+Doing this won't be possible for every sequence, so you'll need to learn some other ways to stack these sides.
 Go to Tetris.wiki's 4-Wide construction patterns to see some alternate patterns you can use.
-Practicing sprints with 6-3 stacking is a good way to naturally learn these patterns.
+Practicing sprints with 6-3 stacking is a good way to learn these patterns naturally.

 Generally, creating these kinds of surfaces give you a higher chance of continuing your 4-Wide stacking:

 Creating a flat surface and doing this isn't good.